richardjkendall/tube-map/README.md

 # Tube Map

 This was created to meet a need of drawing data driven process diagrams.
-I wanted to use Harry Beck's classic [London Underground](https://tfl.gov.uk/corporate/about-tfl/culture-and-heritage/art-and-design/harry-becks-tube-map) map as an inspiration layout.
+I wanted to use Harry Beck's classic [London Underground](https://tfl.gov.uk/corporate/about-tfl/culture-and-heritage/art-and-design/harry-becks-tube-map) map as an inspiration for the layout.

 I attempted to follow as much of the TFL line diagram standards as possible: https://content.tfl.gov.uk/tfl-line-diagram-standard.pdf